PROJECT SKYDROP

 What does the winner receive?

 The winner gets to keep the treasure itself, which contains 10 troy ounces of 99.99% pure gold, currently valued at over $25,000.
 The winner also receives the prize bounty, which increases by $10 from each entry fee over the course of the hunt.
-The more people that join, the bigger that bounty payment will be.
+The more people that join, the bigger that prize bounty will be.

 How long does the hunt go on?

-Project Skydrop runs for 21 days, starting Thursday, September 19, 2024, and ending on Thursday, October 10, 2024
+Project Skydrop runs for 21 days, starting Thursday, September 19, 2024, and ending on Thursday, October 10, 2024.

 Who is allowed to join?